 While overall build quality and material selections are important for your pergola, there are core design aspects that will also impact the overall usability of your pergola.
 One of the most important is the design of the louvers on your pergola.
-So, let’s answer some common questions about angled pergola slats and explore what makes the Azenco louvers so special.
+So, let’s answer some common questions about the difference between angled pergola slats and a louvered roof and explore what makes the Azenco louvers so special.

 What are pergola with angled slats or louvers?